 There are multiple ways in which you will be able to get help this semester in STAT 1350.
-In addition to the in-person and online office hours the instructor will have, there will also be opportunities to meet with any of our teaching assistants outside of recitation time either online (via Zoom) or by going to the Mathematics and Statistics Learning Center (MSLC; https://mslc.osu.edu/) in 132 Cockins Hall.
-The MSLC will be open beginning the week of August 30th.
-We will share the more details about the MSLC (e.g., how it operates, when assistance for STAT 1350 will be available, etc.), in addition to the online teaching assistant office hours, on the Instructor and Teaching Assistant Office Hours page within our Course Logistics section on Carmen.
-All MSLC hours and teaching assistant office hours will begin during Week 2 of the semester.
+In addition to the office hours your lecture instructor will have, there will also be opportunities to meet with our teaching assistants outside of recitation time through Mathematics and Statistics Learning (MSLC; https://mslc.osu.edu/).
+The MSLC will be open beginning the week of January 17th.
+We will share the more details about the MSLC (e.g., how it operates, when assistance for STAT 1350 will be available, where you can go to receive help, etc.), on the Getting Help Outside of Class Time page within our Course Logistics section on Carmen.